Sencer-2000/Color-Picker-Python/README.md

 Made by Sencer

-Open this app and press win + shift + 0, it will take screenshot.
+Open this app and press win + shift + o, it will take screenshot.
 You can pick any color on image.